ArkinDharawat/closed-question-detection/README.md

-## Predicting Why Stack Overflow Posts Will BeClosed
+## Predicting Why Stack Overflow Posts Will Be Closed
 Stanford CS 229 Final project to predict if a Stack Overflow question will be closed.

 ### Members